 10. Using poor quality tools and materials in your van build

-Using poor quality or inappropriate tools for a DIY van build is another potentially costly major van conversion mistake!
+Using poor quality or inappropriate tools for a DIY camper van conversion is another potentially costly major van conversion mistake!

 Hopefully you already have some (or all) of them in your garage or know someone who can lend you the more expensive tools!